EmilK15/node-movie-api/README.md

 npm install
 ```
 2) Look at app/config/config.js to change to your own apiKey for moviedb.
 3) Make sure to have redis installed.
-You can find a.zip here: https://redis.io/download .
+You can find a .zip here: https://redis.io/download .
+For Windows this is where I setup my version of redis https://github.com/dmajkic/redis/downloads .
 4) Make sure redis is on your PATH variable if you are using Windows.
 Type:
 ```
 redis-server